Classification in Equilibrium: Structure of Optimal Decision Rules: Baseline Model

 \paragraph{The Designer's Payoff.} We assume $D$ has linear payoffs over $(\beta_i,d_i)$, as shown in Table \ref{Tab:DPayoff}.
 In words, $A_1, A_0, B_1, B_0$ represent $D$'s marginal value for the frequency of each of the four cells of the confusion matrix in Table \ref{Tab:DPayoff}.

 Table \ref{objectives} illustrates a few of the different objectives the designer of a classifier could seek to optimize.
-An accuracy-maximizing designer seeks to maximize the probability $i$ falls into the $TP$ and $TN$ cells of the confusion matrix, but has no intrinsic preference for one type of behavior over another.
+An accuracy-maximizing designer seeks to maximize the probability $i$ is classified correctly, but has no intrinsic preference for one type of behavior over another.
 A compliance-maximizing designer maximizes the probability $i$ chooses $\beta_i=1$.
 A $p-$precision designer (for $p\in(0, 1)$) seeks to assign the positive classification outcome to $i$ if and only if the probability $i$ has complied is greater than $p$.
 A predatory designer wants to maximize the probability that $i$ does not comply and is assigned the negative classification outcome.
-More formally, an algorithm $\delta$ is \textbf{optimal} for $D$ if $\delta$ maximizes the following:
+More formally, an algorithm $\delta$ is \textit{optimal} for $D$ if $\delta$ maximizes the following:

 Thus, $D$'s optimal choice of $\delta$ depends both on its effect on prevalence, $\pi^*(\delta)$, and the conditional distribution of $d_i$ given $\beta_i$ (\textit{i.e.}, the \textit{accuracy} of $\delta$'s assignment, $d_i$, with respect to $i$'s behavior, $\beta_i$).
 With optimality defined, we now turn to characterizing optimal classification algorithms.